SQL Server: Job complete does not always mean job success!

 The effect was bad performance, worsening slowly day by day simply because there was no warning.
 There was a time they thought to upgrade the server “due the data usage growth” since nothing pointed to a deeper cause.
 Along came AimBetter, and in less than one day we found the reason, using the single Query Analysis screen seen above.
 The logical fix we followed was simple:

 - AimBetter identified an exceptionally long Query – 30 minutes compared with 3 minutes on a prior run

 - We advised to KILL this query and to fix the code that invoked it

 - The fix is a basic one that should be in all TRY – CATCH logic – to include a RAISEERROR condition inside the code.
 This will trap any failure and ensure that the calling function is aware of the failure.
 As a result, the log will now report Failure instead of Success

-AimBetter works with the most comprehensive range of database metrics and does extensive analysis.
-Our advances dashboard presents simple visual output that presents the complete picture and enables logical steps to be followed for detection and solution of any problems.
+AimBetter works with the most comprehensive range of database metrics and does the extensive analysis.
+Our advanced dashboard presents a simple visual output that presents the complete picture and enables logical steps to be followed for the detection and solution of any problems.
 Even without extensive training in database administration, IT personnel can get a handle on all performance issues from a single monitor screen, and concentrate on issues needing attention.

 How AimBetter delivers.

 AimBetter extends control from its central dashboard over every server under your control from a single screen.
 In our central agent, we collect data from over 400 primary performance metrics and analyze the results to detect any abnormal patterns.
 There is only one place that needs to be observed, and only exceptional behavior, in the form of alerts, needs attention.
 No longer do managers have to spend valuable time looking through masses of raw information in order to detect things that need action.